Experience Lasting Change Through Personalized Brain-Driven Strategies

 When people are depressed their energy, activity, and mood levels decrease in a spiral.
 The lower energy you feel, the less you do, the worse you feel emotionally, and the cycle continues.
 Being productive can help interrupt that negative spiral and turn it around.
 Here’s where to start.

-1. Schedule daily sources of accomplishment and pleasure.
+1. Schedule daily sources of accomplishment and pleasure not for feeling down.

 For mood health, we need two types of activities: those that provide a sense of accomplishment and those that provide pleasure.
 I incorporate a well-researched practice into my treatment, known as Behavioral Activation.